-With its roots in expectancy theory, the values-rewards model assumes that the attitude formation process is highly cognitive and rational (Mastekaasa, 1984).
+With its roots in expectancy theory, the values-rewards model assumes that the attitude formation process is highly cognitive and rational (author citation).
 Employees are assumed to know exactly how much they value different job characteristics and to use these values as weights when forming their opinions.
-This may make relatively good sense with regard to phenomena like satisfaction, which are generally regarded as having a strong cognitive component (McKennel, 1978).
+This may make relatively good sense with regard to phenomena like satisfaction, which are generally regarded as having a strong cognitive component (McKennel 1978).
 Such assumptions may be more problematic with regard to less clearly cognitive attitudes like commitment - not the least to the affective commitment dimension (which is the one considered in the empirical analyses below).
 Meyer, Irving, and Allen (1998) assume, however, that the model is equally applicable to all three dimensions (affective, normative, and continuance).

-What happens if we relax the assumption that people have relatively precise ideas about the importance of each job characteristic, and that they use these importance scores as weights when making up their minds about how committed they are?
+What happens if we relax the assumption that people have relatively precise ideas about the importance of each job characteristic, and that they use importance as weights when making up their minds about how committed they are?
 One implication is that (conscious) work values will be less efficient in accounting for variations in the impact of various job rewards.
 This is true at the individual level, but even with regard to differences between occupational or professional groups.
-Job security, for instance, may have stronger effects on commitment in one group than in another, without this necessarily being reflected in a similar difference in their stated values.
+Opportunities to help other people, for instance, might have stronger effects on commitment in public than in private sector professions, without this necessarily being reflected in a similar difference in their stated values.

-If it turns out that people's professed work values do not reflect how important various job characteristics are for their attitudes toward the organisation, this may have important implications for our interpretation of responses to direct questions about work values, and, in particular, for comparisons of the motivation of public and private employees.
+If it turns out that people's professed work values do not reflect how important various job characteristics are for their attitudes toward the organization, this may have important implications for our interpretation of responses to direct questions about work values, and, in particular, for comparisons of the motivation of public and private employees.